 How to check what you’re sharing for geolocation information

-If you’re security conscious or keen to protect your online privacy then check if your devices are storing GPS data in the EXIF format.
-You may decide you don’t want to share this information online.
+If you’re keen to protect your privacy then check if your devices are storing GPS data as you may decide you don’t want to share this information online.

 Smartphone owners can also easily check if their devices are tagging photos or video with coordinates: